 Flax or chia seeds

-1. Combine all of the ingredients in a medium pot and cook on medium heat for 10-15 mins until the oatmeal thickens.
+1. Combine all of the ingredients except the applesauce and toppings in a medium pot and cook on medium heat for 10-15 mins until the oats are cooked through.
 Stir often.
+Stir in applesauce and pour into 2 bowls.